The Curatorial Panel for Sculpture in the Gardens Outdoor show 2017 – 2018 was:

 Rachel de Lambert

-Linda has been working as a curator since 1989 at Waikato Museum, the Hocken at the University of Otago and currently at the Gus Fisher Gallery at the University of Auckland.
+Linda has worked as a curator since 1989 at Waikato Museum, the Hocken at the University of Otago and at the Gus Fisher Gallery at the University of Auckland.
 She has been the judge of the Waiheke Art Award, Waitakere Art Award and Waikato Painting and Printmaking Award and has taught at Unitec School of Design and Dunedin School of Art.

 Terry studied at the Canterbury University School of Fine Arts in Christchurch, graduating in 1986.
 While he majored in painting his practice has broadened into sculptural installations that include photography, video and sound art and he has exhibited prolifically throughout Aotearoa/New Zealand as well as internationally.
 His work is represented in many public and private collections.

-Curator for Sculpture in the Gardens Indoor show 2017 – 2018
+The Curator for Sculpture in the Gardens Indoor show 2017 – 2018 was: